Tennis Betting Sites

 Outright Result Betting

-This is a bet on a given result.
-In tennis this is easy, Andy Murray to beat Novak Djokovic for example.
-These bet types are great value for money.
 Bookies compete on outright markets to give the best odds and so these bets can be quite profitable in tennis.
-Outright betting is also good on tennis as there isn't any extra time that can scupper your result bet like in football.
+Outright betting is also good on tennis as there isn’t any extra time that can scupper your result bet like in football.

-Enhanced odds markets are popular for major tennis outright betting with many bookies running at a loss to attract you to the big tournaments.
-When placing an outright bet check the latest offers from all your bookies not just the top odds
+Enhanced odds markets are popular for major tennis outright betting with many bookies running at a loss to attract customers to the big tournaments.

 Accumulators

-Accumulator betting is perfect for tennis, here you are picking a series of linked outright result singles giving you cumulatively higher odds.
-A treble on Murray, Djokovic and Williams all to win will give better odds than three singles bets, although if one result fails your who bet will be down.
+Here you are picking a series of linked outright result singles giving you cumulatively higher odds.
+To take a slightly dated example; a treble on Murray, Djokovic and Williams all to win will give better odds than three singles bets, although if one result fails your whole bet will be down.

 Tons of offers are available for accumulator betting on tennis with many bookmakers offering accumulator (acca) insurance so if one leg lets you down with a minimum number of qualifying selections you will get your money back.
-Other bookies offer percentage accumulator bonuses, if you are betting on a tennis accumulator you would be silly not to use one of these bonus offers.
+Other bookies offer percentage accumulator bonuses, so if you are betting on a tennis accumulator anyway you would be silly not to use one of these bonus offers.

 Accumulators don’t need to just be placed on outright results, you can make an accumulator from any series of non-linked bets.
 Place an accumulator on first set results from a number of games for example.
 Fixed odds accumulators, enhanced odds coupons and offers are also common around major tennis so look out for the best offer.